openenergymonitor/guide/source/setup/connect.markdown

 4. **Hit `Save and Connect`**

-After a few seconds info should refresh automatically to report `Status: Connected` and after a few more seconds IP address should appear.
+After a few seconds information should refresh automatically to report `Status: Connected` and after a few more seconds the IP address should appear.

 ### Assign static IP (Optional & Advanced)